 Denver is a globally connected city with a top international airport, world-class stadium and passionate soccer culture.
-The Mile High City routinely plays host to major sporting events and is home to seven professional teams.
+The Mile High City routinely plays host to major sporting events and is home to six professional teams.

 (Skytrax and Wall Street Journal)

 With its central location, Denver International Airport (DEN) has one of the largest domestic networks in the U.S., with nonstop service to more than 200 destinations.
 Airfares are typically lower than the national average.
 DEN was named the best airport in the nation at the 2019 Skytrax World Airport Awards and received similar honors by the Wall Street Journal in 2018.
 In the last few years, DEN has added nonstop flights to Tokyo, Paris, London, Reykjavik, Zurich, Panama City and Calgary, joining routes to Munich, Frankfurt and beyond.
 The international roster now includes 26 nonstop destinations and double-digit growth in international capacity.

 And it’s only getting better.
 DEN is in the middle of an aggressive construction project that will add nearly 40 gates between the three concourses over the next few years and is expanding its Great Hall, which will vastly improve the customer experience, all scheduled for completion well before 2026.

 Getting from the airport to downtown Denver is easy, thanks to airport rail service known as the A Line.
 The train whisks passengers to the city’s transportation hub, Denver Union Station.
 From there, taxi, bus, light rail and ride-sharing services are available.
 Free electric buses called the MallRide run up and down 16th Street through the heart of the city, providing convenient access to a myriad of hotels, offering more than 11,000 rooms in the downtown area alone.